Video Game: The Spongebob Movie Game

 - Damn You, Muscle Memory: Most apparent if you are switching over from Battle for Bikini Bottom to this or vice versa, since both games play similarly to each other.
 Because of this, sometimes you'll forget that some of SpongeBob's and Patrick's moves are either reassigned to a different button on your controller or completely replaced with an entirely new move.

 - Disney Death: The Tearjerking scene where SpongeBob and Patrick dry out under a lamp is still here, but reduced to a cutscene with more comedy and no suspense whatsoever.

 - Elite Mooks: The MERV enemies found later in the game.
-They hover around areas often accompanied by other Mooks and will shoot a laser at you if you get too close, relying on long-distance attacks to take them down.
+They're usually found hovering around areas often accompanied by other Mooks and will shoot a laser at you if you get too close.
+The only way to take them out is by long-range attacks like the Throw and Sonic Wave.
 A later variant found in Welcome to Planktopolis...
 Minions can fire rockets at you from a distance.